Lord of the Rings: What Is an Istar in The Rings of Power?

 Even though the Istari can be killed, as evidenced by Gandalf’s run-in with a Balrog in The Fellowship of the Ring, they can also be brought back to life by the Valar (God-like immortal beings that are said to rule over Middle-earth).
 Gandalf was resurrected because the Istar’s task – helping the people of Middle-earth stop Sauron – was not yet complete.

 It’s unclear when exactly the Istar came to Middle-earth.
 In Unfinished Tales, Tolkien wrote that the Istar didn’t appear in Middle-earth until the Third Age, but in The Peoples of Middle-earth, he changed his mind and suggested the Blue Wizards began their mission in the Second Age after the forging of the One Ring.
-With the Stranger’s reveal in the season finale, The Rings of Power seems to be borrowing from the latter origin story.
+With the Stranger’s reveal in the season one finale and now the appearance of the Dark Wizard, The Rings of Power seems to be borrowing from the latter origin story.

-While it’s not yet confirmed which of the five Istar the Stranger is, his peculiar arrival inside a meteor and his unique powers make more sense now (Gandalf is no stranger to dramatic entrances after all), and it will be interesting to see what he and Nori discover about his identity in season 2.
+While it’s not yet confirmed which of the five Istar the Stranger is, his peculiar arrival inside a meteor and his unique powers make more sense now (Gandalf is no stranger to dramatic entrances after all).
+With the addition of the Dark Wizard as another potential Istar, it will be interesting to see what The Stranger and Nori discover about both of their identities this season.

-The Lord of the Rings: The Rings of Power is streaming now on Amazon Prime Video.
+The Lord of the Rings: The Rings of Power is streaming now on Prime Video.